 The need to use antibiotics properly has been recognised in veterinary medicine (as well as human medicine).
 However, administering this type of drug, when extreme or incorrect, fuels antibiotic resistance, that is, the ability of bacteria to resist the action of the antibiotic drug and thus live and multiply.

-Proper antibiotic use is necessary for humans, pets, and DFP animals because the ” super bacteria” from an infected animal can be transmitted to the end consumer.
+Antibiotics are necessary for humans, pets, and DFP animals because an infected animal's” super bacteria” can be transmitted to the end consumer.
 Pets need foods that help them live better, respect nature, and ensure their mental and physical Health.

 One Health Respect for pets and other animals